-The aggregate capacity of the Generating Facility must be no more than 25% of the nominal ampere rating of the Customer's service equipment;
+The aggregate capacity of the Generating Facility must be no more than 25% of the nominal ampere rating of the Customer's Service Equipment;

 The total aggregate Generating Facility capacity must be no more than 50% of the service transformer rating.
-(This capacity requirement does not apply to Customers taking primary service without an intervening transformer);
+(This capacity requirement does not apply to Customers taking primary service without and intervening transformer);

-The Generating Facility must be Certified as Non-Islanding.
+The Generating Facility must be certified as Non-Islanding.